deyachatterjee/Image-NLP-classification/README.md

 # Pathology Image Classification Assisting with NLP Classifier

 The *Final Goal* is to classify pathology images, with the help of text descriptions to improve performance.
-The projects is still in progress.
+The projects are still in progress.

 ## The work has been done